Chris Owings

-Christopher Scott Owings (born August 12, 1991) is an American professional baseball utility player in the Pittsburgh Pirates organization.
-He has previously played in Major League Baseball (MLB) for the Arizona Diamondbacks, Kansas City Royals, Boston Red Sox, Colorado Rockies and Baltimore Orioles.
-Owings has mostly played as a middle infielder and as an outfielder.
+Christopher Scott Owings (born August 12, 1991) is an American former professional baseball utility player.
+He played in Major League Baseball (MLB) for the Arizona Diamondbacks, Kansas City Royals, Boston Red Sox, Colorado Rockies, Baltimore Orioles, and Pittsburgh Pirates.
+Owings mostly played as a middle infielder and as an outfielder.
 Listed at 5 ft 10 in and 185 lb, he bats and throws right-handed.